katalon-studio-samples/jira-ui-tests/README.md

 ### Execute an advance test case
 ![Execute an advance test case](https://github.com/katalon-studio-samples/jira-ui-tests/blob/master/Tutorials/Figures/Execute%20an%20advance%20test%20case.png?raw=true)
-The advance test cases in this example repository demonstrate how to setup the test project with Page Object Design Pattern approach to reduce the maintenance cost as well as increase the reusability of testing scripts.
+The advance test cases in this example repository demonstrate how to set up the test project with Page Object Design Pattern approach to reduce the maintenance cost as well as increase the reusability of testing scripts.
 - **(1)** Tests is the place where actual test cases are stored and executed.
-- **(2)** Pages is the place where Page Object are stored in Test case format.
+- **(2)** Pages is the place where Page Objects are stored in Test case format.
 They could not be executed.
 - **(3)** Select the test case you want to execute
 - **(4)** Choose the browser for executing the test case

 ### Execute a test suite with data-driven
 ![Execute a test suite with data-driven](https://github.com/katalon-studio-samples/jira-ui-tests/blob/master/Tutorials/Figures/Execute%20a%20test%20suite%20with%20data-driven.png?raw=true)
-This example demonstrates how to apply data-driven approach into test execution with Katalon Studio.
+This example demonstrates how to apply data-driven approach to test execution with Katalon Studio.
 - **(1)** Expand the Test Suites structure, where all the test suites are stored and select the test suite you want to execute
 - **(2)** Select the test case you want to apply data-driven approach
 - **(3)** Click Show/Hide Data Binding to open Test Data and Variable Binding feature for the selected test case